ddd-by-examples/factory/README.md

-# Missing complete example of Domain-Driven Design enterprise application
+# The missing, complete example of Domain-Driven Design enterprise application

 ## Command Query CRUD Responsibility Segregation
 Not every piece of software is equally important...